The Salisbury Square Development

 A large public entrance foyer will include a “processional” staircase.
 Reflecting both the history and the importance of the building’s function.

 Inside, the different courts – each jurisdiction with its own design requirements – are supported by Judicial and jury spaces as well as administrative and support areas.

 The Police Headquarters

-The proposed new headquarters for the City of London Police features an external structure – or exoskeleton – formed of weathering steel which weathers naturally over time.
+The new headquarters for the City of London Police features an external structure – or exoskeleton – formed of weathering steel which weathers naturally over time.
 Its distinctive colour complements the brick of the neighbouring listed building.
 This structure creates a robust and resilient building with the long-life span and low maintenance that are key to the brief.

 Ten storeys of flexible space will provide accommodation for around 1,000 officers and civilian staff while three basement levels will house specialist spaces and provide access for police vehicles.

 A 24-metre clear span in the structure at the ground floor will create much greater transparency connecting it to Salisbury Square and providing a more welcoming face to visitors.

 Eight storeys of high quality, flexible office space will be created with a roof terrace for tenants offering incredible views south across the river.

 The ambition is to create a cycle hub and cafe on the ground floor of the building, with access from the Embankment Cycle Superhighway, to complement and encourage use of the new public space at Salisbury Square.